People with a disability in Victoria

 The Victorian Disability Advisory Council was established in July 2007 under the Disability Act 2006.

-Find out more about the Victorian Disability Advisory Council.
+Find out more about the Victorian Disability Advisory Council(link is external).